A high credit score makes it easier to qualify for the best credit cards. But you don’t need a great score to qualify for a solid card.

 The Capital One Platinum Credit Card is a good option if your credit score falls in the lower end of the fair range.
 This is a basic card that doesn’t offer any rewards.
 However, it also doesn’t charge an annual fee, meaning you can easily use this card to help build your credit.

-An option if your score is on the higher end of the fair range is the Credit One Bank® Visa® for Rebuilding Credit.
-This card offers a rewards program, giving you 1% back on purchases for gas, groceries and phone services.
-However, you’ll pay an annual fee of $0–$95 the first year and $0–$99 each year after.
+An option if your score is on the higher end of the fair range is the Credit One Bank® Platinum Visa® for Rebuilding Credit.
+This card offers a rewards program, giving you 1% back on purchases for eligible gas, groceries and mobile phone/internet/cable/satellite tv services.
+However, you’ll pay an annual fee of $75 the first year and $99 each year after.

 What credit card can I get with good or excellent credit?